 BCI's Board has established an Audit Committee.
 The BCI Audit Committee's mandate includes oversight of the financial statements of the Pooled Investment Portfolio managed by QuadReal through a governance framework established with QuadReal's Board and Audit Committee.
-Through this governance framework, the BCI Committee mandate is executed through oversight from QuadReal's Audit Committee and includes making recommendations on the appointment of the external auditor for the Pooled Investment Portfolio, reviewing the external audit plan; reviewing BCI's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, including QuadReal related controls, and reviewing the annual audited financial statements of the Pooled Investment Portfolios.
-The BCI Committee and QuadReal Committee reviews the recommendations of the internal and external auditors with respect to internal controls and the internal and external auditors, and also meets with management and the internal auditors to review annual audit plans.
+Through this governance framework, the BCI Committee mandate is executed through oversight from QuadReal's Audit Committee and includes making recommendations on the appointment of the external auditor for the Pooled Investment Portfolio, reviewing the external audit plan, reviewing BCI's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, including QuadReal related controls, and reviewing the annual audited financial statements of the Pooled Investment Portfolios.
+The BCI Committee and QuadReal Committee review the recommendations of the internal and external auditors with respect to internal controls and the responses of management to those recommendations, and also meet with management and the internal and external auditors to review annual audit plans.